 While going to the main location I started working on the first set of interiors.

 Looks easy?
 Not quite.
 The space is extremely tight.
-The boat is never fully stable, so the view outside the window is shifting up and down, and the light fluctuates like the stock market in pandemic.
-The issue with waves could only be resolved if parked in the Marina, but I didn’t want the view from the windows to be the Marina..
+The boat is never fully stable, so the view outside the window is shifting up and down, and the light fluctuates like crazy.
+The issue with waves could only be resolved if parked in the Marina, but I didn’t want the view from the windows to be of other boats..
 Probably next time will use some photoshop magic.
 Lesson learned.

 By the end of the day we arrive to our destination.
 Beautiful scenery, majestic sunset, and.. strong Atlantic wind.
 Damn I was hoping for the beautiful sunset shots on a calm water!
 Next time bring the boat to some secluded Italian lagoon please.